 Although not all bloggers aspire to be published authors, I know many do.
-As I work on a book project with Tara from Deal Seeking Mom, I thought you might appreciate an inside look at the process, or at least the process from my perspective.
+As I work on a book project with Tara from Deal Seeking Mom, I thought you might appreciate an inside look at the book writing process, or at least the process from my perspective.

 The Back Story